Code-Institute-Submissions/p4-devstories-1/README.md

         5. As a supersuer you will be able to manage people comments users post

 -   ## Target Audience
-    -
+    - The target audience for the website was for developers who like to blog about or talk about their projects

 -   ## Technical design
     - ### Agile design
     - An Agile approach to creating this app has been applied.
 Githubs projects was used to track user stories and implement ideas based on their level of importance for allowing use of the app with no loss of functionality or user experience.

-    - By taking using AGILE methodology in this project i was able to deliver a site which had all required functionality and some more.
+    - By taking using AGILE methodology in this project i was able to deliver a site which had all required functionality.
 Due to the time limit on this project i was not able to incorporate all intial listed features, but this is where an AGILE approach is great for app design.
 The project displays this by having User stories in the Done section and the ones which decided to be left for future put in the future implementation.

     - ### Crud Functionality
     - Devstories handles data with full CRUD Functionality:
-    - Create - User can create, account, profile, post, comment, like
+    - Create - Users can create, account, profile, post, comment, like
     - Read - Users can view the posts of other users
     - Update - Users can update their blog posts with new context
     - Delete - Users can delete their own blog posts